tonmoyahmedahuvo1233/Shuvo_Bby/README.md

 # 🔰𝗥𝗮𝗵𝗮𝘁_𝗕𝗼𝘁🔰 - By Rahat islam

-A customized and powerful multi-purpose chatbot framework for Facebook Messenger, based on the original **GoatBot V2** by NTKhang.
+A customized and powerful multi-purpose chatbot framework for Facebook Messenger, based on the original  by Ullash.
 This version is tailored and improved by **Rahat islam** with additional integrations, command structure enhancements, and admin tools.

 > ⚠️ This is a modified version.
 See License section below for usage rights.